« Back to Pet Talk

 surgery and dentistry.

-"Holistic veterinary medicine considers
+"Holistic veterinary medicine

-behavior, medical and dietary history, emotional stresses as well
+environment, behavior, medical and dietary history, emotional

-context of the 'whole' patient."
+patient in the context of the 'whole' patient."

 Most alternative medicine treatments

 are based on clinically accepted medicine.
 However, it is difficult

 to find scientific data to support the theory that these modalities